 While I am so ready for Fall weather, there are those summer days spent in the water with the kids, that I will miss.
-One of the most fun days spent with my family this summer was at Wild Island Family Adventure Park, in Sparks, NV.
+One of the most fun days spent with my family aside from our recent white water rafting experience this summer was at Wild Island Family Adventure Park, in Sparks, NV.
 This was our first visit to Wild Island Family Adventure Park, but I guarantee it won’t be the last.
 As I have been taking inventory of our summer, and what has impacted me the most, I thought I’d write about how fun it would be to say goodbye to summer at Wild Island Family Adventure Park.

 Wild Island Family Adventure Park is not your typical water park.
 They have so much more to offer.
 While we absolutely loved the water slides, lazy river and wave pool, but the food was also really good.
 With three different food stands, there is quite the variety of meal options – sure to please everyone in your crew.